Port Stephens with kids

 Port Stephens by water

 There are many options for gliding across the pristine waters, most of them take off from the marina at Nelson Bay.
-Kayak rentals and tours are available, plus whale watching (May to Nov) and dolphin spotting (year round).
+Kayak rentals and tours are available, plus whale watching (May to Nov) and dolphin spotting (year-round).

-Visit Oakvale Farm
+Visit Oakvale Wildlife Park

 Tip: Our friends had an Entertainment Book with a 25% off coupon.
 This saved us a substantial amount, so try to get your hands on one.